SaturnFramework/Saturn/docs/content/tutorials/create-rest-api.md

 We have not create the action functions yet.
 This router will automatically pass `HttpFunc` and `HttpContext` to our functions.
 All our action functions will have those as our parameter.

-For GET, we need no id to get all book so the route will just the current location "/".
+For GET, we need no id to get all book so the route will just the current location.
 Because of `forward "/books" Books.Controller.apiRouter` inside our Router.fs file.
 The path for our GET request is `"http://localhost:8085/api/books/"`

 To get a specific book by id, we will need to get our id from the URL.
 For that, we will use `getf` and the format string `"/%s"` to read the string from the URL and pass it on to our function.
 You can also write this as `getf "/%s" getByIdAction`.
-Refer to the table below if you need to modify the format string to your need (e.g. use `"/%i"` if your id is an int).
+Refer to the table below to modify the format string to your need (e.g. use `"/%i"` if your id is an int).
 So to get the book with the id of 2, create a GET request to `"http://localhost:8085/api/books/2"`

 | Format String | Type |
 | ----------- | ---- |